RAD and the IEP for SchoolFeb 17, 2023

 I highly recommend meeting with the new teacher and discussing the child’s special needs BEFORE school starts so they are set up for success.

-Best wishes on your new school year!
+Best wishes on your best school year ever!
 Nancy Thomas

 P.S.
-Have a teacher that could use guidance on how to help your challenging child?
-I have put my teacher specific informational DVD Terrific Tools for Teachers on sale in honor of our amazing teachers starting a new year!
-Just use code Teacher at checkout for $10 off!
+Have a teacher that could use some new tools to help your challenging child?
+I have put my teacher specific informational digital training Terrific Tools for Teachers on sale in honor of our amazing teachers !
+Just use code TEACHER at checkout for 1/2 off!